Sparda-Inc/kwag/README.md

 </code>

 To run kwag:

-1.Run ducknoted with <code>--rpc-bind-port=42081</code>
+1. Run ducknoted with <code>--rpc-bind-port=42081</code>
-2.Run simplewallet you want to use with KWAG with <code>--rpc-bind-port=42082</code>
+2. Run simplewallet you want to use with KWAG with <code>--rpc-bind-port=42082</code>
-3.Unzip KWAG to your "ducknote" folder or any folder where ducknoted, simplewallet and probably your wallet files are located.
+3. Unzip KWAG to your "ducknote" folder or any folder where ducknoted, simplewallet and probably your wallet files are located.
-4.Run kivywallet.py with <code>python kivywallet.py</code> command.
+4. Run kivywallet.py with <code>python kivywallet.py</code> command.
 Make sure you got both ducknoted and simplewallet syncronized.
-5.Use at your own risk, there is NO WARRANTY, software is experimental.
+5. Use at your own risk, there is NO WARRANTY, software is experimental.

 Under development.